-Delegation is Empowerment — Give Away a Task Today
+Delegation is Empowerment — The Four Steps to Give Away a Task Today

 Delegation is a critical skill to practice and learn as you gain in experience.